uaytek/SparkIBM/README.md

 F1 score is also included as a metric, because precision can also be considered after identifying possible churn users.

 ## Data Exploration
-There are Four categories; gender, level, auth and method used in data. gender and level added to feature list.
-Because auth and method gives info about the technical system, they were not included in list.
+There are four categories; gender, level, auth and method used in data. gender and level added to feature list.
+Because auth and method gives info about the technical system, they were not included in feature list.

-he pages that visited by users gives many information of user events and definning features like thump
+The pages that visited by users gives many information of user events and definning features like thumpup - thumbdown, how much time spending on listening music.

 - About
 - Add Friend